On the distribution of Satake parameters for Siegel modular forms: Introduction

 where $E_{\k}(\pi)$ is a finite orthogonal set of cuspidal Hecke eigenforms giving rise to $\pi$, and $c_{\sigma}(\varphi)$ denotes a Fourier coefficient, defined in \eqref{csigma}.
-Weighted in this way, we prove that the parameters become equidistributed relative to a certain measure as $N\to\infty$ (see Theorem \ref{equi}).
+Weighted in this way, we prove that the parameters become equidistributed relative to a certain probability measure $\mu$ as $N\to\infty$ (see Theorem \ref{equi}).
 In contrast to the $\GL(2)$ case, the measure depends on $p$.
-Subject to a natural hypothesis on the growth of the geometric side of the trace formula (which holds at least when $n=2$), in Theorem \ref{musum} we relate the measure to the Sato-Tate measure.
-In particular, it is supported on the tempered spectrum, and tends to the Sato-Tate measure as $p\to\infty$.
+Subject to a natural hypothesis on the growth of the geometric side of the trace formula (which holds at least when $n=2$), in Theorem \ref{musum} we relate $\mu$ to the Sato-Tate measure.
+In particular, the hypothesis implies that $\mu$ is supported on the tempered spectrum, and tends to the Sato-Tate measure as $p\to\infty$.

 A very similar equidistribution problem has been studied already in the case $n=2$ by Kowalski, Saha, and Tsimerman (\cite{KST}), who fix the level $N=1$ and let the archimedean parameter $\k \to \infty$.
 Using a formula of Sugano, they were able to form a connection between Satake parameters and Fourier coefficients, the latter of which they control with the intricate Petersson formula for $\GSp(4)$ due to Kitaoka \cite{Ki}.
-They use weights which are certain linear combinations of the ones given in \eqref{wpidef}.
+Their weights involve certain linear combinations of Fourier coefficients and depend on the choice of a class group character.
+In a special case they coincide with the ones given in \eqref{wpidef} with $\sigma=I_n$.
 Their methods have been adapted to treat the case of higher level $N\to\infty$ by M.\,Dickson \cite{D}.
-Very recently, Kim, Wakatsuki and Yamauchi have studied the equidistribution problem for $\GSp(4)$ via Arthur's invariant trace formula \cite{KWY}.
+Kim, Wakatsuki and Yamauchi have also investigated the equidistribution problem for $\GSp(4)$, via Arthur's invariant trace formula \cite{KWY}.
 In all of these works, a quantitative equidistribution statement is proven, with application to the distribution of low-lying zeros of $L$-functions.